How to Start a Newborn Sleep Routine In Those First Few Months

 Let’s talk about how to support your newborn’s sleep routine in a way that’s nurturing, science-backed, and gentle for everyone involved.

-First, know this: Newborns don’t arrive with organized sleep patterns
+First, know this: Newborns don’t arrive with organized sleep patterns.

 The good news is there are simple ways to support your baby’s sleep patterns and help them move toward longer stretches of rest at night:

-Align day and night cues
+1. Align day and night cues.

 Wake your baby to feed if it’s been three hours since their last feed.
 This helps “tank them up” during daylight hours, making sure their longest stretches of sleep happen at night instead of during the day.

 Expose your baby to natural light in the morning.
 Take them outside or sit by a sunny window.
-Talk, sing, and play—your energy helps baby associate daytime with activity.
+Talk, sing, and play—your energy helps your baby associate daytime with activity.

 Keep nighttime feeds dark and quiet.
 Use a red bulb or salt lamp and save conversation/stimulation for daytime.